 As always, if you have any individual concerns or queries you should contact the BMA.
 We would also suggest that you email your LNC junior doctor subcommittee for advice on any group or specific local issues.

-You can read the full joint statement from BMA Scotland and Scottish Government.
+You can read the full joint statement from BMA Scotland and Scottish Government (from November 2020).

 This further joint statement (previous statement agreed in May 2020) reflects agreements reached on issues as more routine services resume and in the event of further pandemic surges.